waal70/home-infra/README.md

 Relies on a standard Debian installation, that has some defaults set.
 These defaults can be set by running the preseed file: ps.cfg from ./debian-preseed

 ## Pre-requisites:
-* Check whether your Ansible control node has builtin.ansible.posix available
+* Ansible control node with ansible-core available
-* ansible-galaxy collection install ansible.posix

 ## Services included:
 * [Proxmox]